-Deploy a high-availability environment on Azure (AX 2012)
+Deploy high-availability environments on Azure

 This article explains how to deploy a high availability environment on Microsoft Azure.
 To deploy the environment, you’ll use the Cloud-hosted environments tool in Microsoft Dynamics Lifecycle Services.

 Before you complete the procedures in this article, make sure that the following prerequisites are in place.

 |Required tasks||Plan your Microsoft Dynamics AX 2012 R3 deployment on Azure|

 Azure Premium Storage delivers high-performance, low-latency disk support for I/O intensive workloads running on Azure virtual machines (VMs).
 With Premium Storage, your applications can have up to 32 TB of storage per VM, achieve 50,000 IOPS (input/output operations per second) per VM, and have extremely low latencies for read operations.
 Premium Storage is recommended for running AX 2012 R3 in Azure to ensure predictable performance.
 For more information about using Premium Storage, see Plan your Microsoft Dynamics AX 2012 R3 deployment on Azure.